actility/nucleo-stm32l476-fuota/README.md

         -   Click `Disconnect`

 In order to verify that device correctly operates after flashing you will need to connect to the device virtual COM port.
 You should do it before flashing.
-To obtain COM port number:
+On Windows, to obtain COM port number:

--   Press Alt-X and select “Device manager”
+-   Press Win+X and select “Device manager”

 -   In the section “Ports (COM and LPT)” look for COM port with description “STLink Virtual COM Port” and note its number in parenthesis, e.g. COM8.